~ 8 MIN READ

-You’ve probably heard people in your company talk about both strategy and tactics when they're talking about strategy implementation.
+You’ve probably heard people in your company argue about both strategy and tactics when they're talking about strategy implementation.
 These are common terms and are thrown around regularly in articles online and in the office—and are often confused.
 So, we’re here to set the record straight on the difference between tactics and strategy.

 There are quite a few differences between strategy and tactical planning.
-In short, strategic planning is used to set destination and how you are going to get there, and tactics describe the specific actions you are going to take along the way.
-Below, we’ll expound on strategy versus tactics, the differences and similarities between the two, and explain how you can track the progress of each.
+In short, strategic planning is used to set destination and how you are going to get there, and tactical planning outlines the specific actions you are going to take along the way.
+Below, we’ll expound on strategy vs tactics, the differences and similarities between the two, and explain how you can track the progress of each.